bresciacolloquium/bresciacolloquium_ai_hub/README.md

 [22365_3_Prompt Engineering_v7.pdf](https://github.com/bresciacolloquium/ai-learning-hub/blob/main/22365_3_Prompt%20Engineering_v7.pdf)

-For students who want information on using AI tools

 **Frequently used terms**

 **Open Source** - Open source refers to software or other digital assets whose source code is freely available for anyone to use, modify, and distribute.